Gricad/calcul/_drafts/2017-07-04-nix-tutorial.markdown

 }
 ```

-When compiling the code, some options of the standard environment provided by Nix, are generating some warnings.
-This behavior
-can be changed, adding this line in your derivation:
+When compiling the code, some options of the standard environment provided by Nix makes some warnings to be treated as errors.
+This behavior can be changed, adding this line in your derivation:
 ```
 hardeningDisable = [ "format" ];
 ```